Bedding allows your brakes to

 squeal, prevents (and often cures) brake judder, reduces brake dust, and

-extends the life of your pads and rotors.
-For more details on the
+extends the life of pads and rotors.
+For more details on the theory of

 Pad and Rotor Bed-In Theory, Definitions and Procedures